hdmf-dev/hdmf/docs/source/extensions.rst

 -----------------

 Extensions are used by including them in a loaded namespace.
 Namespaces and extensions need to be saved to file for downstream use.
-The class :py:class:`~pynwb.spec.NWBNamespaceBuilder` can be used to create new namespace and specification files.
+The class :py:class:`~hdmf.spec.NWBNamespaceBuilder` can be used to create new namespace and specification files.

 .. note::

-    When using :py:class:`~pynwb.spec.NWBNamespaceBuilder`, the core NWB namespace is automatically included
+    When using :py:class:`~hdmf.spec.NWBNamespaceBuilder`, the core NWB namespace is automatically included

 Create a new namespace with extensions

 .. code-block:: python

-    from pynwb.spec import NWBGroupSpec, NWBNamespaceBuilder
+    from hdmf.spec import NWBGroupSpec, NWBNamespaceBuilder

     # create a builder for the namespace
     ns_builder = NWBNamespaceBuilder("Extension for use in my laboratory", "mylab", ...)